 The application is required for admission to the college.

 Transcripts – Official college transcripts are required for (1) and (2) below.

 - Students who plan to graduate or complete a certificate at Golden West College

 - Students needing to show completion of course prerequisites (personal copies are acceptable).

 High school transcripts are required for students under the age of 21.
-Special postcards are available in the Admissions Office to assist you in ordering your transcripts.
+Special postcards are available in the Enrollment Center to assist you in ordering your transcripts.

 Step 2. — ASSESSMENT: